kubernetes-sigs/bom/docs/content/en/Tutorials/creating_bill_of_materials.md

 [Packages](https://spdx.github.io/spdx-spec/3-package-information/) are a
 non-specific element in SPDX representing anything that can group other elements.
 An `.rpm` or `.deb` package can be an SPDX package, but so can be a container image or a tarball.
-Packages contain files, but can also contain other files or a mix of both.
+Packages contain files, but can also contain other packages or a mix of both.
 An image, for example, can be viewed as a package, which contains other packages (its layers), and those, in turn, a set of files.